top of page

 Planning Application submitted for new single-storey rear extension home extension in Hafren Road, Copthorne, Shrewsbury, Shropshire.

-Following an initial consultation with the client En-Plan: Planing & Architecture formulated a householder planning application that was subsequently submitted and approved by Shropshire County Council Planning Department.
+Following an initial planning appraisal with the client En-Plan: Planing & Architecture formulated a householder planning application that was subsequently submitted and approved by Shropshire County Council Planning Department.
 The application creates a new kitchen and lounge extension at ground floor level and has the same external finish as the main unit and a new bespoke roof lantern will flood the extension with light and ensure the existing lounge receives the required level to ensure it also remains a usable family room.

-The design itself will fit in with the aims and objectives of the Shrewsbury Big Town Plan which aims to raise the quality of design across the town, particularly for new housing.
+During the plannig assessment of the application the design itself will fit in with the aims and objectives of the Shrewsbury Big Town Plan which aims to raise the quality of design across the town, particularly for new housing.
 We will develop what we will call “The Shrewsbury Test” to raise standards for all new development.
-The proposla was also judged against te Policies contained with te SamdevThe SAMDev Plan was adopted by Shropshire Council on 17 December 2015.
-Policy MD2 : Sustainable Design reuires develoment to acieve the following:
+The proposla was also judged against te Policies contained with the Samdev.
+The SAMDev Plan was adopted by Shropshire Council on 17 December 2015.
+Policy MD2 : Sustainable Design reuires develoment to achieve the following:

 1. Respond positively to local design aspirations, wherever possible, both in terms of visual appearance and how a place functions, as set out in Community Led Plans, Town or Village Design Statements, Neighbourhood Plans and Place Plans.